blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 2008
 	- What:
-		- Israeli PM Ahoud Olmare offered to withdraw from the entire West Bank, and partition Jerusalem on a demographic basis.
+		- Israeli PM Ahoud Olmert offered to withdraw from the entire West Bank, and partition Jerusalem on a demographic basis.
-	-

 - 2008 War (Operation Lead Cast)
 	- Why:
 		- Ceasefire Talks halted by escalation